sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 Scale of rewards.

 89\.
-The pleased king should give hundred thousand varvas to him who kills a (hostilę) king, half of that sum when a crown prince is killed, the same also on the slaughter of a [commander-in-chief](# "See Kamandakiya XIX, 18, and Weapons, p.
-7."),
+The pleased king should give hundred thousand varvas to him who kills a (hostilę) king, half of that sum when a crown prince is killed, the same also on the slaughter of a commander-in-chief[^36],

+[^36]: "See Kamandakiya XIX, 18, and Weapons, p.
+7."

 90\. on the putting to death of a leader of an akṣauhini they say he should give half of the former sum, on the murder of a councillor or minister half of that,